anzusystems/common-admin/docs/editor/nodes/embed-related/index.md

 ## Features
 - User can insert internal articles from CMS using filterable dialog to item
 - User can insert external url for item and specify title fot his item
-- User can mix both types
 - User can override title

-NTH: copy/paste url of article -> embedRelated
+## Note
+- model supports mixing both types but for now only one item can be inserted at once

 ## Node schema